grantamos/github-challenge/README.md

 ### Slack Challenge

-A simple slack plugin allowing for thread-based github competition.
+A simple slash command for slack allowing for thread-based github stats.